Gianluigi Buffon: 2014 World Cup qualifying and 2013 Confederations Cup

 On 26 March 2013, in a 2014 World Cup qualifying match against Malta, Buffon earned his 126th cap for Italy, equalling Paolo Maldini's number of caps for the national team.
 In the same match, Buffon saved a penalty from Michael Mifsud, helping Italy to a 2–0 away win.

 Buffon was included in the Italian squad for the 2013 Confederations Cup in Brazil and played in every match of the tournament as captain.
-On 16 June 2013, he featured in Italy's opening 2–1 win against Mexico, where he was beaten only by a Javier Hernández penalty.
-In the next game, on 19 June 2013 against Japan, the referee awarded Japan a penalty in the 20th minute of the first half when he declared that Shinji Okazaki had been brought down by Buffon after a misplaced back pass by Mattia De Sciglio; Buffon received a yellow card.
-The squad's eventual 4–3 win allowed Italy to progress to the semi-finals of the competition for the first time, where they were to face Spain in a rematch of the Euro 2012 final.
-After a 0–0 draw, they lost 7–6 in the resulting penalty shootout.
-Although both Buffon and Spanish counterpart Iker Casillas had managed to keep a clean sheet throughout the match, neither goalkeeper was able to stop a penalty in the shootout; the lone miss, by Leonardo Bonucci, was hit over bar.
-In the third-place match, Italy defeated Uruguay 3–2 in the penalty shootout after a 2–2 deadlock following extra time.
-Buffon saved three penalties; those taken by Diego Forlán, Juventus teammate Martín Cáceres and Walter Gargano.
+Italy progressed to the semi-finals of the competition for the first time, where they faced Spain, a rematch of the Euro 2012 final.
+After a 0–0 draw, Italy lost 7–6 in the resulting penalty shootout; neither Buffon or Spanish counterpart Iker Casillas were able to stop a penalty in the shootout; the lone miss, by Leonardo Bonucci, was hit over bar.
+In the third-place match, Italy defeated Uruguay 3–2 in the penalty shootout after a 2–2 deadlock following extra time; Buffon saved three penalties from Diego Forlán, Juventus teammate Martín Cáceres and Walter Gargano.

-On 6 September 2013, Buffon earned his 135th cap for Italy in the 2014 World Cup qualifier against Bulgaria.
-This cap put him at only one cap from record appearance holder Fabio Cannavaro.
-Buffon kept a clean sheet for Italy in the 1–0 win and was praised for making several saves, earning the man of the match award.
-The win allowed Italy to move seven points clear in their qualifying group.
-In the 2014 FIFA World Cup qualifying fixture against the Czech Republic, at Juventus Stadium in Turin on 10 September 2013, Buffon equalled Cannavaro as the Italian national team record appearance holder, with 136 caps.
-Italy won the match 2–1, allowing them to qualify for the 2014 World Cup in Brazil as top of their group, with two games at hand; this was the first time that the Italian squad had done so.
+In the 2014 FIFA World Cup qualifying fixture against the Czech Republic, at Juventus Stadium in Turin on 10 September 2013, Buffon equalled Cannavaro as the Italy national team record appearance holder, with 136 caps.
+Italy won the match 2–1, allowing them to qualify for the 2014 World Cup in Brazil top of their group, with two games at hand; this was the first time that the Italian squad had done so.
 On 11 October 2013, in a 2–2 World Cup qualifier draw against Denmark, Buffon surpassed Cannavaro, becoming the sole record appearance holder for Italy, with 137.
-On 2 January 2014, Buffon was awarded the 2013 Pallone Azzurro award, which is given to the Italian national side's best player of the year.
+On 2 January 2014, Buffon was awarded the 2013 Pallone Azzurro award, which is given to the Italy national side's best player of the year.